Bolivian opposition leader calls for 'radical' strike action, blockades

-LA PAZ (Reuters) - A civic leader urged Bolivians to “paralyze” government institutions and block the borders as protests sparked by the contentious election victory last month of President Evo Morales entered their third week on Monday.
+SANTA CRUZ/LA PAZ (Reuters) - A civic leader urged Bolivians to “paralyze” government institutions and block the borders as protests sparked by the contentious election victory last month of President Evo Morales entered their third week on Monday.

 The long-standing leftist leader is facing rising pressure from opposition groups pushing for him to step down or to force new elections.
 An international group is also doing an audit of the Oct.
 20 vote.